-- MT-401 for the treatment of post-transplant AML - MT-401-OTS for the treatment of AML - MT-601 for the treatment of lymphoma - MT-601 for the treatment of pancreatic cancer
+- MT-401 for the treatment of post-transplant AML, - MT-401-OTS for the treatment of AML, - MT-601 for the treatment of lymphoma, and - MT-601 for the treatment of pancreatic cancer(1).

-&lt;sup>1 Clinical advancement will be pending additional financial support from non-dilutive grant activities.
+(1) Clinical advancement will be pending additional financial support from non-dilutive grant activities.

-We are currently undertaking a strategic review of our clinical development programs, including with respect to clinical trial initiation and readout guidance, and look forward to providing an update once completed.
+We are currently undertaking a strategic review of our clinical development programs, including with respect to clinical trial initiation and readout guidance.

 We believe that the simplicity of our manufacturing process allows additional modifications to expand multiTAA-specific T cell recognition of cancer targets.
 In May 2023, we entered into a purchase agreement with Cell Ready, LLC with respect to our manufacturing facility and certain related assets.
-See "-Recent Developments."
+See "Recent Developments."